If an error happen during boostrap, the webapp starts but is in a zombie state and the error page is not displayed

 - a container proprietary method (to be investigated for Jetty)

 - a syscall to a shell script that call the normal app container shutdown (well, I know, it's ugly, but it's the most configurable for an admin who want to add things for that case and portable and simple)

-#1 Updated by François ARMAND almost 6 years ago
+#1 Updated by François ARMAND about 6 years ago

 The ideal case for an admin is be able to: